snowflakedb/connectors-native-sdk/connectors-native-sdk-test-java/README.md

 Native SDK for Connectors Test Java is a library that is distributed through the [Maven Central Repository][SDK Test in Maven Central].
-The main goal of the library is to help developers with testing their connectors that use the [Native SDK for Connectors Java library][Native SDK for Connectors Java readme].
+The main goal of the library is to help developers with testing their connectors that use the [Native SDK for Connectors Java library][Native SDK for Connectors Java path].
 Moreover, the test library is used in the SDK testes.

 The key motivation behind the test library is to provide `inMemory` objects that can be used as mocks for classes that otherwise require connection to Snowflake.
 Another important use case was to provide custom assertions for Java